Updated: 23rd Oct 2014: This restaurant is closed.

 And that is like me.

-I had been eying this location on Fraser and 50th for a few weeks already.
+I had been eyeing this location on Fraser and 50th for a few weeks already.
 All that time, there was a temporary banner that says Vancouver Tibet Kitchen without a mention on exactly when they will be opened.

 As I was driving home last week, that banner was gone.
 In its place is a new banner that says “Tibet Kitchen Now Open”.
 I guess it was once an Indian restaurant before.
 The old sign that says Purewal Tandoori still looks new.